daanjo3/blog/README.md

 pnpx wrangler pages deploy build
 ```

-At some point Github Actions will be used to automatically push changes on the main branch to the live environment.
+Github Actions have been set up to publish the latest state of main when releasing.